 Instructions

-- Trim any excess fat from the chicken thighs, then lightly season both sides with salt.
+- Prep the chicken: Trim off extra fat so the sauce doesn't turn greasy.
+Lightly season both sides with salt.

-- Once the mixture starts to boil, lower the heat to medium.
-Cover and simmer for about 30 minutes or until the chicken is tender.
+- Simmer: Bring it to a boil.
+Lower the heat, cover, and simmer for about 30 minutes, or until the chicken is tender.

 Notes